rintoj/idea-slack-app/README.md

 # Idea Slack App

 This is a sample project for demonstrating a Slack app.
-Read [Integrate your application with Slack using Slack Apps](https://medium.com/@rintoj/build-a-slack-app-2fd24eeccacb) for more details
+Read [Unleash the power of Slack App](https://medium.com/@rintoj/unleash-the-power-of-slack-app-2fd24eeccacb) for more details

 ## How to Use